Meriam-aziz/Malicious-URL-Detection-using-Machine-Learning/README.md

 ## 📌 Overview

-This project presents a Machine Learning solution for detecting malicious URLs using feature engineering and classification algorithms.
-The system analyzes URL characteristics, extracts meaningful features, and classifies URLs as either malicious or legitimate.
+This project presents a Machine Learning approach for detecting and classifying malicious URLs.
+By applying feature engineering and classification algorithms, the system can distinguish between legitimate and malicious websites, helping improve cybersecurity and online safety.

 ---

 ## 🎯 Objective

-The main objective of this project is to build an accurate machine learning model capable of detecting malicious URLs and improving cybersecurity by identifying potentially harmful websites.
+The objective of this project is to build a reliable machine learning model capable of identifying malicious URLs based on extracted URL features and classification techniques.

 ---

 ## 📊 Dataset

-The dataset contains URLs labeled as **Benign** or **Malicious**.
+The dataset consists of URLs labeled as either:

-After preprocessing, several features were extracted from each URL to improve the performance of the machine learning models.
+* **Benign**
+* **Malicious**

+The data is preprocessed and transformed into meaningful numerical features before training the machine learning models.

 ---

 ## ⚙️ Workflow

 1. Load the dataset.
-2. Data preprocessing and cleaning.
+2. Perform data preprocessing and cleaning.
-3. Feature extraction from URLs.
+3. Extract useful features from URLs.
-4. Exploratory Data Analysis (EDA).
+4. Explore the dataset using visualizations.
 5. Train Machine Learning models.
 6. Evaluate model performance.
 7. Compare classification results.